 Help Jessy, a survivor of physical assult in India to study in the US!
 Share and Support Jessy to prepare herself as a leader to serve other oppressed victims and survivors to reach their educational and life goals.

 My name is Manoj, I'm a Graduate Student at Gonzaga University.
-In the past few months, I have been constantly supporting and motivating my sister Jessy (Physically Assaulted in India) to apply for the Masters in Organizational Leadership Program at Gonzaga University, and yesterday she got accepted to begin her program in the month of March, 2018.
+In the past few months, I have been constantly supporting and motivating my sister Jessy (Physically Assaulted in India) to apply for the Masters in Organizational Leadership Program at Gonzaga University, and yesterday she got accepted to begin her program in in the fall semester, 2018.
 Now we need your help to fund Jessy to meet her financial needs.
 You can read Jessy's story in her own words below, and please consider keep her in your prayers and also consider to support, share, and care through your donations

 My name is Jessy and I am from Chennai, Tamil Nadu, in the Southern part of India.
 My participation in the Organizational Leadership Program at Gonzaga University will be a great step ahead to develop my capacities to lead women victims and survivors in India to reach their educational and life goals.
 Due to the fact, many oppressed women are still facing discrimination, atrocities, and live as victims and survivors.